 Known for their attacking flair and long-range tries the blues – like many of the New Zealand franchises – play a running-dominated game, with skilled and athletic forwards.
 Amongst the most exciting players in the Blues line up are flanker Jerome Kaino and fullback Charles Piutau.

-The side is captained by Luke Braid and coached by Sir John Kirwin.
-Current All Black centurion Kevin Mealamu remains the most capped Blues player (150), and mercurial fly-half Carlos Spencer is the franchises highest point scorer (608).
+The side is coached by All Black legend Tana Umaga.
+All Black centurion Kevin Mealamu remains the most capped Blues player (150), and mercurial fly-half Carlos Spencer is the franchise’s highest point scorer (608).